 The Department of Speech and Hearing Sciences offers a bachelor of arts degree in education of the deaf.
 Students who complete this NCATE approved program are eligible for MDE K-12 certification and CED certification.

 The undergraduate program is comprehensive in its communication philosophy.
 The curriculum addresses fundamentals of manually-coded English as well as audiology, aural-oral education, aural rehabilitation, language development with the deaf, normal language and speech development, and phonetics.

 American Sign Language is emphasized in a three-semester sign language core.
 Students also spend considerable time actually working with deaf and hard-of-hearing pupils and their teachers through methods courses and a full-semester student teaching practicum.

 Lectures and seminars address the assessment and development of listening, speech, and spoken language.
-Additional topics include amplification systems, early literacy, family-centered intervention, auditory-verbal practice, and special techniques for children with hearing loss and multiple challenges.
-The curriculum emphasizes writing skills and a knowledge and application of research techniques.
+Additional topics include hearing technology (cochlear implants, hearing aids, and FM systems), early literacy, family centered intervention, auditory-verbal practice, and special techniques for children with hearing loss and multiple challenges.
+The curriculum emphasizes writing skills and a knowledge and application of relevant research.

 The program welcomes applications from students with undergraduate degrees in early childhood, education, special education, education of the deaf/hard-of-hearing, speech and hearing sciences or a related field.
 Graduate students are admitted on a full-time basis.
 Applicants should submit a completed online application form to the Graduate School with the following: official transcripts; official GRE scores; three letters of recommendation; a resume of relevant education and work experiences; a letter of application to the admissions committee indicating an interest in this field of study; and all applicable fees.
 International applicants submit additional documents to International Student and Scholar Services.
 Top ranked applicants are invited to interview with the faculty before final decisions are made.